aptible/www.aptible.com/source/faq/index.md

 **Do I have to sign a long-term contract to use Enclave?**

 No, you can choose a month-to-month option for $1299/mo base.
-Most customers sign up for a 90-day trial at $999/mo base and continue on annual contracts at that base price.

 --------